 - Weakness of the heart muscle

-If you were diagnosed with any of the above conditions and you suspect a misdiagnosis, you should seek a second opinion from a heart and lung specialist.
-They will be able to make sure the diagnosis isn’t something less common, such as pericardial mesothelioma.
+If you were diagnosed with any of the above conditions and you suspect a misdiagnosis, you should seek a second opinion from a heart and lung specialist to rule out pericardial mesothelioma.

 Pericardial Mesothelioma Treatment